cynstar/athletic_sales_analysis/README.md

 This is one of the challenges from the UNC/EDx AI Bootcamp course.
 Challenge 5 provided a starter jupyter file and a sales data set to analyze.

-You'll analyze sales data to gain insights into which cities in the U.S. have sold the most athletic wear over two years.

 ## Usage
 The output dataset is an example of insights that can be gained through analyses for a company.